starkfell/100DaysOfIaC/articles/day.54.how.to.test.arm.md

 ## Coming Soon: what-if for ARM

 The long-awaited solution for ARM validation is the what-if functionality now in Preview, provides the what-if operation to let you see how resources will change if you deploy the template.
 The what-if operation doesn't make any changes to existing resources.
 Instead, it predicts the changes if the specified template is deployed.
-It will test for
+It will test for six(6) different kinds of changes: **Create**, **Delete**, **Ignore**, **NoChange**, **Modify**, and **Deploy**.

-This works both for resource group based deployments and REST-based deployments, which means you can test your management group deployments executed via REST API.
+This works both for resource group based deployments and REST-based deployments, which means you should be able test your management group deployments executed via REST API.
+We will unpack the what-if preview in a later post here in the **100 Days of IaC in Azure** series.

 Get the details and sign up for the Preview at ["Resource Manager template deployment what-if operation (Preview)"](https://docs.microsoft.com/en-us/azure/azure-resource-manager/template-deploy-what-if)